balderekjk/Capstone-US-Roots-Repository-f28/README.md

 ### Short Description
 * With this app users can basically paginate through communities by U.S. counties, and see the history of the community they are interested in seeing right within the app.
 Users can visit the wiki page where it is sourced from.
-Users can also bookmark the history snippet for later viewing.
+Users can also enter an alias and bookmark the history snippet for later viewing, as long as they are "logged in" as that alias.
 Bookmarks can be removed in the Bookmarks tab.
 This was made possible via the Wikipedia Action API.

 ### How to use